 CRD IV (Capital Requirements Directive IV)

-The CRD IV package which transposes – via a Regulation and a Directive – the new global standards on bank capital (commonly known as the Basel III agreement) into the EU legal framework, entered into force on 17 July 2013.
+The CRD IV package which has transposed – via a Regulation and a Directive – the Basel III framework into the EU legal framework, entered into force on 17 July 2013.

 The new rules which apply from 1 January 2014, tackle some of the vulnerabilities shown by the banking institutions during the crisis, namely the insufficient level of capital, both in quantity and in quality, resulting in the need for unprecedented support from national authorities.

 They set stronger prudential requirements for banks, requiring them to keep sufficient capital reserves and liquidity.

 The new framework makes EU banks more solid, and strengthens their capacity to adequately manage the risks linked to their activities, and absorb any losses they may incur in doing business.

 The EU has actively contributed to developing the new capital, liquidity, and leverage standards in the Basel Committee on Banking Supervision, while making sure that major European banking specificities and issues are appropriately addressed.